Connect with us

 One Vanderbilt was designed by Kohn Pedersen Fox.
 Severud Associates was the structural engineer for the project, while Tishman Construction was the main contractor.

-The project was completed at a cost of $3.31 billion.
+The project was completed for $3.31 billion.

 6. 432 Park Avenue